jpegleg/badger-chainz/README.md

 See https://simple-evcorr.github.io/

+WARNING: some web server configurations will fail to restart the web server if the FIFO is in place

-read the data off access logs with SEC, process custom rules for API calls, encrypted then signed transaction chain, truncate the access logs.
+replace access.log with a FIFO (named pipe of the same name), read the data off the FIFO, encrypt then signed transaction chain.

 Important note about default badger-chainz and alternate configurations: